-1. Regional trading blocs, such as the EU and NAFTA, are growing in importance.
+2-9 Regional trading blocs, such as the EU and NAFTA, are growing in importance.
 What are the implications of these trading blocs for international business?
 Are they helpful or harmful?
 How may they affect a firm's investment decisions?

 Trading blocs, such as the North American Free Trade Agreement and the European Union, stand to have a great impact on international business because they change the rules of trade and in some cases, investment, presenting new opportunities but also new threats to both foreign and domestic companies.
 Whether they are harmful or helpful is difficult to state in just a paragraph or two, but will depend on the perspective of the particular company (or individual).
 For companies inside a trading bloc, such agreements can be seen as helpful since they can have the effect of keeping nonmember companies out, thus providing a degree of protection to member companies.
 Moreover, member companies are helped by the increase in effective market size that is a result of such an agreement.
-On the other hand, since trading agreements essentially create one large market, member companies may find that they face increased competition within the bloc.
-For companies outside a trading bloc, particularly those that have had a strong trading relationship with a member country, trade agreements can be devastating.
-Companies may find that they face high tariff and nontariff barriers that prevent them from exporting to the companies within a trade bloc.
+On the other hand, since trading agreements essentially create one large market, member companies outside a trading bloc, particularly those that have had a strong trading relationship with a member country, trade agreements can be devastating.
+Companies may find that they face has the devent them from exporting to the companies within a trade bloc.
 This situation may lead firms to invest in a member country and essentially become an insider.
 (LO 2.1, AACSB: Dynamics of the Global Economy; Learning Outcome: Define the fundamental concepts of international business.)

-2. Many American and European business people argue that the keiretsu system in Japan acts as a barrier to foreign companies entering the Japanese market.
+2-10 Many American and European business people argue that the keiretsu system in Japan acts as a barrier to foreign companies entering the Japanese market.
 Why do you think they believe this?